-Solanum nigrum is an annual herbaceous plant.
+S. nigrum is an annual herbaceous plant.
 S. nigrum plants die off after completion of the generative phase.
 New plants can only emerge from seeds that mature in berries; vegetative propagation does not occur.
-After entering secondary dormancy, the seeds can survive under favourable conditions for many years without losing their ability to germinate.
-The plants are sensitive to frost; they do not survive the low winter temperatures of Central European latitudes.
+After entering secondary dormancy the seeds can survive under favourable conditions for many years without losing their ability to germinate.
+These plants are sensitive to frost; they do not survive the low winter temperatures of Central European latitudes.

-In the proposed field trials, greenhouse-cultivated plants are to be released.
-Seed will not be sown in the field.
-To prevent the dispersal of pollen and the formation of seed, the application includes plans to control the release site on a daily basis for the possible appearance of flower buds, which would then be eliminated.
-After the plants have been removed from the release site by hand, the release site will be ploughed, kept free of vegetation and will be controlled for the emergence of genetically modified S. nigrum plants at regular intervals up to the end of December of the respective experimental year.
+In the proposed field trials greenhouse-cultivated plants are to be released.
+Seeds will not be sown in the field.
+To prevent the dispersal of pollen and the formation of seed, the application includes plans to control the release site at least every two days for the possible appearance of flower buds, which would then be eliminated.
+After the plants and their roots have been removed from the release site, the area will be controlled for the emergence of genetically modified S. nigrum plants at regular intervals up to the end of November of the respective experimental year.
 Any emerging plants will be removed and destroyed.
-Moreover, at the end of the proposed release, the release area will be subject to a post-trial monitoring period which, in the case of the appearance of transgenic black nightshade plants, will be extended for a further year.
+Moreover, at the end of the proposed release the experimental area will be subject to a post-trial monitoring period which, in the case of the appearance of genetically modified black nightshade plants, will be extended for a further year.
 These measures are adequate to ensure that no genetically modified plants remain in the field; the formation of seed can also be ruled out.
-Hence, the transgenic plants are not expected to persist.
+Hence, the genetically modified plants are not expected to persist.

-Solanum nigrum preferentially colonises open and disturbed habitats such as gardens, crop land, waysides, hedgerows, railway tracks, landfill sites, etc. The presence of the herb in the vicinity of the release site is documented for that region.
-Due to frost-sensitivity, the plants die off at the beginning of the frost period; to date, there have been no reports of overwinter-ring in our climate.
-In view of the precautionary measures described above, the transgenic plants from this deliberate release are not expected to establish in the environment.
+S. nigrum preferentially colonises open and disturbed habitats such as gardens, crop land, waysides, hedgerows, railway tracks, landfill sites, etc. The presence of the herb in the vicinity of the release site is documented for that region.
+Due to frost-sensitivity the plants die off at the beginning of the frost period; to date there have been no reports of overwintering in our climate.
+In view of the precautionary measures described above the genetically modified plants from this deliberate release are not expected to establish in the environment.